Connected app

 What can Beagle do with Twitch?

-Beagle watches Twitch for when something new is published, then summarise it and draft the post.
+Beagle watches Twitch for when something new is published and is ready to summarise it and draft the post.
 You can also just ask it questions about your updates in plain language.

 Is the Twitch connection secure?